JoshOrndorff/recipes/text/fixed-point.md

 Although the concepts are straight-forward, you'll see that manually implementing operations like multiplication is quite error prone.
-Therefore, when writing your own blockchain applications, it is often best to use on of the provided libraries covered in the other two implementations of the accumulator.
+Therefore, when writing your own blockchain applications, it is often best to use one of the provided libraries covered in the other two implementations of the accumulator.

 As before, we begin by declaring the storage value.
 This time around it is just a simple u32.
 But